 - Practicing RCs also improves your grammar and vocabulary, thereby helping you in other areas as well.

 Remember, this is the only question type that is sure to come in CAT Verbal Ability section.

-- Studying the basics can help you solve questions with greater accuracy and better speed.
+- Studying the basics can help you tackle questions with greater accuracy and better speed.

 - Verbal Reasoning:

-In the last two years, the key topics that have appeared in verbal reasoning for CAT are Para-jumbles, Misfit sentences, Summary Writing and Critical Reasoning.
+After the RC part, verbal reasoning has been the other important part of CAT VA.
+6-8 questions are generally asked in form of Para-jumbles, Misfit sentences, Summary Writing or Critical Reasoning.
 Previously, Para-completion questions also made a regular appearance in the exam.

 - It is crucial that you practice questions from this area regularly.